Conference & Event Planners (NOC 1226) may also be called:

 Where Can This Job Lead?

-If you have experience managing a wide range of activities you may be qualified to work as senior planner, team manager or director of sales.
+Recent graduates typically find work as event coordinator assistants, junior meeting planners in a hotel and catering assistants.
+Conference planners who have gained experience managing a wide range of activities are qualified for a range of administrative and managerial tasks as senior planners, team managers or directors of sales.
 With experience, it is possible to move up to related positions in marketing or hospitality management or to progress to managing larger events.

 Source: WorkBC Career Profile